microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ## To complete this challenge successfully, you will perform the following tasks.

-* **Provision Azure API for FHIR API demo environment**.
-Given the limited time, we'll provide a set of scripts to accomplish this.
-For step by step instructions, check the appendix.
+* **Ingest HL7v2 sample message** using MLLP secure transfer into Azure Blob Storage.
-* **Load Synthetic data**.
-You can generate the data using Synthea or use a staged dataset that we'll provide.
+* **Convert HL7v2 message into FHIR format**.
+You will create a workflow that performs orderly conversion.
 * **Validate data load**.
-You can use the dashboard application to validate the data or the provided APIs by using Postman.
+You will validate the data using Postman.

 ## Before you start